thearnabsaha/thearnabsaha/README.md

 - 🚀 Transition into a full-time **Cloud Developer** or **DevOps Engineer**
 - 🧠 Build and deploy 5+ production-grade cloud-native projects
 - 🤝 Contribute to open source and tech communities
-- 💼 Get a $100k remote job offer in cloud/devops

 ---